google/executor.nvim/README.md

 in your status line.
 Use `require('executor').statusline()` to generate the output.

+If you want more control and to build a custom experience, you can call `require('executor').current_status()`.
+This will return a string containing either `NEVER_RUN`, `IN_PROGRESS`, `FAILED` or `PASSED`.
+You can then use this to customise and output a dynamic statusbar as you wish.

 ## Filtering output

 Executor provides a hook for you to filter any output from a task before it's